Sunningdale Tech is committed to corporate social responsibility and sustainable long-term growth through the following:

 Sunningdale has in place a Code of Business Ethics and Conduct which provides guidelines to manage business ethics and prevent conflict of interests.
 This provides assurance that our business is conducted in a legal, ethical and fair manner and to maintain confidence from the public in the integrity of the Group and its staff.
 The Code is publicised in the shared folders within the Group for employees’ reference and compliance.
 All new employees are required to complete a declaration of interests form upon joining the Group and annual declarations are also conducted to reinforce the Code and provide an avenue for the updating of any relationships that could potentially develop in a conflict of interests.

 The Group’s Whistle Blowing Policy provides an avenue to employees to raise concerns and offer reassurances that they are protected from reprisals or victimization for whistle-blowing in good faith.
-To ensure the programme is administered impartially, a Whistle-Blowing Committee (WBC) has been formed under the oversight of the Audit Committee (AC).
-The WBC consists of the CEO, CFO, HR Director and the Internal Audit Manager and is empowered to look into all issues / concerns relating to the Group.
-The AC which consists of independent directors of the Board looks into reports and recommendations from the WBC, as well as issues/ concerns relating specifically to or concerning any member of the WBC.
+To ensure the programme is administered impartially, a Whistle-Blowing Committee (WBC) has been formed under the oversight of the Board.
+The WBC consists of the CEO, CFO, CHRO and the Head of Group Internal Audit & Risk Management and is empowered to look into all issues / concerns relating to the Group.
+The Board looks into reports and recommendations from the WBC, as well as issues/ concerns relating specifically to or concerning any member of the WBC.

 Sunningdale is committed to surpass Customer and relevant stakeholders' expectation towards Environment, Health & Safety (EHS) through an integrated Quality, Environmental, Health and Safety management systems.